thiagosaife/utilities/README.md

 # utilities
 Utilities JavaScript ES6+ Class with functions to aid development.
-New utilities would lie in here.
+New utilities will lie in this class.

 ## Import or require.
 ```